 Scientist Gbenga : After I finished my National Diploma in Science Laboratory Technology at Rufus Giwa Polytechnic, Owo.
 I was so lucky that I got a job as a Laboratory Attendant at Achievers University, where I was posted to the Department of Medical laboratory Science.

 It was during this period (1year 3months) that I realised that there’s a big difference between SLT and MLS.
 I also got interested in Medical lab because I sometimes listen to their lectures and attend the 500L seminars.
-I decided to leave the job and further my studies in the field of Medical Laboratory Science.
-I fell in love with Medical Laboratory Science.
+Then I decided to leave the job and further my studies in the field of Medical Laboratory Science.
+Afterwards I fell in love with Medical Laboratory Science.

 Hanat: Wow, so cool!
 So, have you ever questioned your career choice?
 Why or why not?